Rescuers unable to go into "unstable" mine as search for missing Pennsylvania woman continues at site of opened sinkhole

 "We're still actively looking," Trooper Greenfield said.
 "We're using these electronic devices, we're just beyond the scope of the rescuers' hands at this point because of the situations and the danger involved."

-Dozens of first responders, from police to firefighters and search and rescue teams, were on the scene at Monday's Restaurant on Marguerite Road looking for 64-year-old Elizabeth Pollard.
+Dozens of first responders, from police to firefighters and search and rescue teams, were on the scene at Monday's Restaurant on Marguerite Road looking for Pollard.

-In a press conference Tuesday evening, State Police said they haven't been able to make contact with Pollard more than 24 hours after she disappeared, but crews have been able to get into the abandoned mine where she fell and it's still considered a rescue mission.
+In a press conference on Tuesday evening, state police said they haven't been able to make contact with Pollard more than 24 hours after she disappeared, but crews have been able to get into the abandoned mine where she fell and it's still considered a rescue mission.

-State Police said Pollard was last seen in the area around 5 p.m. on Monday calling for Pepper, her cat.
+State police said Pollard was last seen in the area around 5 p.m. on Monday calling for Pepper, her lost cat.
 Hours later, around 1 a.m.
-Tuesday, a family member called State Police to report that Pollard had not come home.
+Tuesday, a family member called state police to report that Pollard had not come home.

 Troopers went out searching for her in the area of Monday's Restaurant and discovered her car just before 3 a.m. parked behind the building.